Q: What is the “line fence law”?

 Q: Does the line fence law apply to all property?

-A: No. The Ohio line fence law does not apply to lots within municipal corporations, adjoining lots outside of a municipality governed by Ohio’s subdivision laws, property governed by railroad laws, or property governed by a written agreement entered into and recorded by the landowners regarding a line fence.
+A: No. The Ohio line fence law does not apply to the enclosure of lots within municipal corporations, the enclosure of adjoining lots outside of a municipality, property governed by railroad laws, or property governed by a written agreement entered into and recorded by the landowners regarding a line fence.

-Q: Under current law, who is responsible for building and maintaining a line fence?
+Q: Under the law, who is responsible for building and maintaining a line fence?

-A: The old law required adjoining landowners to share equally in the cost of constructing and maintaining a line fence.
-The new law creates different rules of responsibility for line fences, depending upon the type of fence at issue.
-A new “equitable shares” rule applies to line fences that existed before September 30, 2008, a rule of individual responsibility applies to “new” fences built after September 30, 2008, and the old “equal shares” rule applies to certain governmental fences.
+A: The law creates different rules of responsibility for line fences, depending upon the type of fence at issue.
+An “equitable shares” rule applies to line fences that existed before September 30, 2008, a rule of individual responsibility applies to “new” fences built after September 30, 2008, and the old “equal shares” rule applies to certain governmental fences.

 Q: My neighbor and I built a line fence between our farms in 2004.
 How does the rule of equitable shares apply to my fence?